 Most recently, the Melton family successfully filed a secondary lawsuit against GM over the death of their daughter, Brooke.
 The family filed a lawsuit in 2013 and obtained a $5 million settlement.
 However, upon realizing that GM had produced a defective ignition switch in vehicles similar to the one their daughter was driving at the time of her death, they filed a second lawsuit.
 The settlement amount for the second lawsuit is confidential.

-If you or a loved one purchased a GM vehicle that was affected by the ignition switch defect recalls, contact the Palm Beach personal injury attorney team at Gordon & Doner - you may be entitled to file a diminished value claim.
+If you or a loved one purchased a GM vehicle that was affected by the ignition switch defect recalls, contact the West Palm Beach personal injury attorney team at Gordon & Doner - you may be entitled to file a diminished value claim.